openmc-dev/openmc/docs/source/usersguide/random_ray.rst

 through any number of physical scattering events), whereas the scattering source in random ray can only represent as many scattering events as batches have been completed.
 For example, by iteration 10 in random ray, the scattering source only captures the behavior of neutrons through their 10th scattering event.
-By iteration 500 in random ray, the scattering source only captures the behavior of neutrons through their 100th scatter.
 Thus, while inactive batches are only required in an eigenvalue solve in Monte Carlo, **inactive batches are required for both eigenvalue and fixed source solves in random ray mode** due to this additional need to converge the scattering source.

 The additional burden of converging the scattering source generally results in a higher requirement for the number of inactive batches---often by an order of